engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 Only valid for Required deployments.

 ### -MoveCollectionsToFolder
+Optional string.
+If specified, (all of) the created collections will be moved to the folder specified, after their deployment has been created.
+The specified value should look something like `\DeviceCollection\UIUC-ENGR\.Org shared collections\Deployments\...`.
+The actual folder path which gets used is based on the specified path value as well as the value of `-SiteCode`, e.g. `MP0:\DeviceCollection\UIUC-ENGR\etc...`.

+### -MoveCollectionsToISFolder
 Optional switch.
-If specified, (all of) the created collections will be moved to the folder specified by `-CollectionsFolder`, after their deployment has been created.
+If specified, (all of) the created collections will be moved to the folder specified by `-ISCollectionsFolder`, after their deployment has been created.
+Has no effect if `-MoveCollectionsToFolder` is specified.

-### -CollectionsFolder
+### -ISCollectionsFolder
 Optional string.
-The folder to which created collections will be moved, if `-MoveCollectionsToFolder` is specified.
+The folder to which created collections will be moved, if `-MoveCollectionsToISFolder` is specified.
-Default is `\DeviceCollection\UIUC-ENGR\Instructional\Deployment Collections\Software\Installs`, because that is the most common use case.
+Default is `\DeviceCollection\UIUC-ENGR\Instructional\Deployment Collections\Software\Installs`.
-The actual folder path which gets used is based on this value as well as the value of `-SiteCode`, e.g. `MP0:\DeviceCollection\UIUC-ENGR\etc...`.

 ### -Prefix
 Optional string.